Reimagining How Agencies Create Campaigns

 Agency users are more sophisticated than SMB advertisers and demand advanced platform capabilities, diverse ad formats, granular targeting options, and enterprise-level features that our original platform couldn't deliver.
 Capturing this market required a complete platform overhaul: migrating to internal teams and ad servers, and fundamentally redesigning the campaign workflow.

-This wasn't a simple design refresh: we were rebuilding the entire platform.
+This wasn't a simple design refresh — we were rebuilding the entire platform while keeping it live for existing customers.
 Beyond reimagining the campaign flow, I designed new reporting and creative upload experiences from scratch.

-• One-designer army: I was the sole designer supporting the entire platform, juggling multiple workflows, product managers, and engineering teams
+• Sole designer across the entire platform, supporting multiple PMs and engineering teams simultaneously

 Sole designer